 Once you decide the type of company you will be renting from, several services can help you save even more money and time.
 Make sure you take the following tips into account:

-- Look for a company with rental stations both in Reykjavik and Keflavik:
+Rental stations both in Reykjavik and Keflavik

 For those who do not know this yet, Reykjavik is the capital of Iceland, but its international airport is located in Keflavik.
-This village is approximately 50km (31 miles) away from the capital city, and shuttle bus from and to both cities are not complimentary.
+This village is approximately 50km (31 miles) away from the capital city, and the shuttle bus from and to both cities are not complimentary.
 The cheapest bus transfer costs around 5.500 ISK (40€ or 44 USD approximately) and that could easily be used on a delicious lunch, souvenirs shopping or even on an extra day for your car rental.

 To avoid this, make sure to rent with a company that offers a pick-up and drop off both at Keflavik international airport and Reykjavik city.
 Keflavik pick-up point should open 24 hours so even if you come quite late at night, you can still pick up the car once you set foot in Iceland.
 This option is also great for the drop-off, as you can directly head to the terminal to catch your flight back home once you returned the car.
 If you are already in Reykjavik, you can then head to their city office and avoid the costs of getting back to the airport.

-- Online booking services:
+Online booking services

 Most companies offer several discounts when you book a car on their website.
 Some promotions only apply to their online site, so why not taking advantage of that?
-Internet is a great tool to compare prices, rates and vehicle types, this way you can decide which option would suit you best.
+The Internet is a great tool to compare prices, rates, and vehicle types, this way you can decide which option would suit you best.
 Remember, the earlier you book, the cheaper the prices.
 You can also contact their customer service and see if they have any one-time promotion or discount they can apply to your booking.
 It is worth the attempt!

 Not every company offers the CDW insurance in their rental price.
 And that would mean a new expense.
 If it already comes included, one less thing to worry about!